 Steps for Making Decorative Garden Stakes

 The instructions below will get you started, and I also created a quick video that walks through the whole shebang.
-Be sure to follow on YouTube so you won’t miss a thing!
+Be sure to hit the button below so you won’t miss a thing on my YouTube channel!

 I have many decoupage projects on this site, from beginner to intermediate, and this one is as easy as they come!
 If you’re a complete decoupage newbie, I highly recommend taking a quick peek at my Guide to Decoupage on Wood.